-However, if you plan on smoking your meat, make sure your grill is large on the inside, both sideways and upwards, which will give you plenty of room to smoke.
+However, if you plan on smoking your meat, looks for charcoal grills that are large on the inside, both lengthwise and heightwise, which will give you plenty of room to smoke.

-Finally, some grills actually have smoker functions, which will make smoking meat a lot easier.
+Finally, some charcoal grills actually have smoker functions, which will make smoking meat a lot easier!

-However, a large grill isn’t always the most portable so if you plan on taking your grill with you, you may want to go for something smaller.
+However, larger charcoal grills aren't always the most portable; so if you plan on taking your grill with you, you may want to go for something smaller.

-You should always keep in mind the height of your grill, as some particular meat cuts require a lot more space, volume wise, than others.
+You should always keep in mind the height, as some particular meat cuts require a lot more space (volume-wise) than others.

-While all charcoal grills use charcoal to heat up, which means the temperature is roughly the same between one and other, some of them come with air vents that let you control just how hot it gets inside the grill.
+All charcoal grills use charcoal to heat up, which means the temperature is roughly the same between different ones.
+However, some charcoal grills come with air vents that let you control just how hot it gets.

-Some grills also let you control the height of the cooking surface, which in turn can help you achieve different cooking results.
+Some charcoal grills also let you control the height of the cooking surface, which can help you achieve different cooking results.

-There are many other features to keep in mind, so make sure to read on everything a grill has to offer before choosing the one that’s perfect for you
+There are many other features to keep in mind, so make sure to keeping reading about everything a grill has to offer before choosing the one that’s right for you.

-While a grill may seem perfect at first, you’ll find that they can always be improved.
-Always make sure to check the reviews of the grill you like to see what people are purchasing to use with it, so you can be well prepared.
+While a grill may seem perfect at first, you’ll find that you need items to go along with it.
+Make sure to check the reviews of the grill you like to see what people are purchasing to use with it, so you can be well-prepared.

 Types of Charcoal Grills

 Not all grills are alike.
-As we mentioned, there are propane grills, gas grills and charcoal grills but did you know that even charcoal grills are split into different kinds?
+As we mentioned earlier, there are propane grills, gas grills and charcoal grills, but did you know that even charcoal grills are split into different categories?

-Portable: Small and easy to move around, these are usually square shaped and have collapsible legs that allows them to be placed anywhere.
+Portable: Small and easy to move around, these are usually square and have collapsible legs that allows them to be placed anywhere.
 They’re usually the smallest kind, but they can be used just about everywhere, and are great for balconies.

 Brazier: A very traditional and simple kind of grill, braziers are one of the most affordable as well as straightforward.
 Most portable grills will be braziers, but not all braziers are portable, as some can be pretty large.

-This type of grill usually has no features, just a tray for the charcoal and a grate on top.
-As such, these are perfect for direct cooking and little else.
+This type of grill usually has no special features, just a tray for the charcoal and a cooking grate on top.
+As such, these charcoal grills are perfect for simple cooking and little else.

-Kettle Grill: One of the most traditional types of grills out there, this is the image that pops in your mind when you think “charcoal grill”.
+Kettle Grill: One of the most traditional types of charcoal grills out there, this is probably the image that pops in your mind when you think of a “charcoal grill”.

-Thanks to the rectangular shape, this kind of grill also features ash drawers, storage shelves, side trays and more.
+Thanks to the rectangular shape, these grills also feature ash drawers, storage shelves, side trays and more.

-Barrel Grill: While this type of grill, made out of a 55 gallon barrel, may not look like much, but it works beautifully.
-This is one of the best kinds of grills out there if you plan on smoking your meat, and they usually offer a lot more cooking room than other grills.
+Barrel Grill: While this type of grill made out of a 55 gallon barrel may not look like much, it works beautifully.
+This is one of the best kinds of charcoal grills out there if you plan on smoking your meat, and they offer a lot more cooking room than other charcoal grills.

-A single look at this grill will tell you what you need to know about its durability because the Old Smokey is as sturdy as it looks.
+A single look at this grill will tell you what you need to know about its durability: The Old Smokey portable charcoal grill is as sturdy as it looks.

-The ‘egg like’ design is perfect for smoking, though the grill itself doesn’t come with a temperature gauge nor any place to put one.
+The ‘egg like’ design is perfect for smoking.
+Unfortunately, though, the grill itself doesn’t come with a temperature gauge, nor any place to install one.

-In fact, the simple design means that there’s not a single accessory or add-on you can simply attach to the grill, which is a big downside unless you want to keep things as minimal as possible.
+In fact, the simple design means that there’s not a single accessory or add-on you can simply attach to the grill, which is a big downside unless you like to keep things as minimalistic as possible.

 The size makes it perfect if you plan to cook for a medium to large family, though it’s not good for grilling small portions since it requires a lot of coal to get going.
-That said, if you’re looking for a large cooking surface, you’ve got it!
+That said, if you’re looking for a large cooking space, you’ve got it here!

-It’s important to keep in mind that, because of its weight, the grill does feel flimsier than others, but it can last for a long time and it works like a charm.
+It’s important to keep in mind that, because of its weight, the grill may feel flimsy, but it can actually last for a long time and it works like a charm.

 Another great characteristic of the Old Smokey is its price!
-Making it a perfect choice for those of you who want a high-quality grill you can take everywhere!
+This is the perfect choice for those of you who want a budget-friendly, high-quality charcoal grill you can take everywhere!

 - Perfect for smoking and barbecueing